elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-steps-are-involved-in-graphing-a-cube-root-function.md

 _schema: default
 id: 163748
 date: 2025-01-27
-title: >-
-    What steps are involved in graphing a cube root function?
+title: What steps are involved in graphing a cube root function?
-article_title: >-
-    What steps are involved in graphing a cube root function?
+article_title: What steps are involved in graphing a cube root function?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the steps involved in graphing a cube root function, including understanding its basic form, identifying key features, creating a table of values, plotting points, and applying transformations.
+    This content outlines the steps involved in graphing a cube root function, detailing the basic form, key features, creation of a value table, and application of transformations.
   page_keywords: >-
-    cube root function, graphing steps, function transformations, domain and range, key features, table of values, plotting points, smooth curve, vertical stretch, horizontal shift, vertical shift
+    cube root function, graphing steps, transformations, cube roots, inflection point, domain, range, coordinate plane, vertical stretch, horizontal shift
 author: QuickTakes
 question: >-
     What steps are involved in graphing a cube root function?